To view our Advent/Christmas service please click HERE or on the drop down menu.

 Masks and cleaning

-- To ensure face coverings are available to those without one.
+- To have face coverings available to those without one.

 - Hand sanitiser to remain in place in porch of church.

 - To promote a greater sense of personal responsibility in people wiping down the area of where they are sitting and when going up for communion.

 - Resume communal singing.